Skip to content

 But if you don’t, know that I’m with you.

 We’re all nature.
 I think we do our most important labor when we respect the cycles of rest, hibernation, growth, and the gathering of resources that it naturally takes to produce a big, fancy, floppy floral blossom.
 Trees grow by making new leaves once a year.
+Sometimes their branches are bare.
 I grow a million words a year, but I don’t write them every f*ckin’ day.

 If you’re finding your pen is dry or your mind feels too tangled, or pressured, or cluttered to write?